kelbelss/heartbeat-avs/README.md

 The bot can also support `/status` commands for querying operator state.

-## 🧪 Local Testing (Mock Registry)
+## Local Testing (Mock Registry)

-To simulate EigenLayer in development, a simple mock registry is used:
+To simulate EigenLayer at a very basic level in development, a simple mock registry is used:

 `mapping(address => bool) public isRegisteredOperator;`

-## 🧠 Why I Built This

-This project helped me explore restaking and AVS design from first principles.
-Through building it, I:

-- Understand core AVS patterns like liveness checks and slashing
-- Learn how to build bots that interact with onchain systems
-- Experiment with permissionless enforcement and observability
-- Integrate LLMs into agent-based infrastructure
-- Simulate real-world uptime validation using event logs and offchain agents
+## Purpose of project

-I’m excited to continue building on top of this — especially improving operator analytics, refining the Telegram bot UX, and fully integrating EigenLayer modules.
+This project is purely for learning purposes.
+I’m excited to continue building on top of this, especially fully integrating EigenLayer modules and essential AVS logic.